 "So much for keeping in formation," Shino said dryly as he rolled his eyes behind his glasses.

 Hinata smiled politely at his small jest and the two of them rushed and caught up with their team-mates.
 It wasn't long before they found a small café and they all sat down wearily.

-Shino raised his glasses a fraction as he saw the man that was sitting next to them stand up to leave shortly after they had arrived.
+Shino raised his glasses a fraction after he saw the dark-haired man who had been sitting next to them, stand up to leave shortly after they had arrived.
 His brow dented slightly as he assessed his chakra.
 He couldn't tell for sure, but he definitely could tell the man was a ninja, he just couldn't gauge his chakra.
-He watched as the dark-haired ninja left.
+He watched as he left.
 The man looked like he could be part of the Uchiha clan, but his eyes were a dark blue color.
 Dismissing him as being mostly harmless, he decided to keep his eyes open for other ninja's in the area.

-"I promise, Shino-kun, please don't worry about me," she told him in a quiet and gentle voice as she laid her hand on his shoulder.
-Her eyes were soft and reassuring as she looked at him.
+"I promise, Shino-kun, please don't worry about me," she told him in a quiet voice as she laid her hand on his shoulder.
+Her eyes were reassuring as she looked at him.